ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 The total amount of water that is required from groundwater resources is:

-$$
-TotalWaterAbstractionFromGroundWater = DomesticWaterAbstractionGW  + IndustrialWaterAbstractionGW  +
+$$TotalWaterAbstractionFromGroundWater = DomesticWaterAbstractionGW  + IndustrialWaterAbstractionGW  +
 LivestockWaterAbstractionGW + CropIrrigationWaterAbstractionGW
 $$